oreillymj/netty-mqtt-websocket-client/README.md

 The public EMQX broker configuration is documented [here](https://www.emqx.com/en/mqtt/public-mqtt5-broker)

 Mosquitto usually defaults to port 9001 for Websocket connections.

+## Assumptions
+The connection assumes that the broker supports MQTT 3.1.1 as the clientid likely exceeds the allowed limits for 3.1

 ## Limitations
 The code has not been tested for any sort of MQTTv5 compliance.